-Altitude sickness broadly refers to three clinical entities – acute mountain sickness, high-altitude pulmonary oedema and high-altitude cerebral oedema.
-Altitude sickness typically occurs at altitudes exceeding 2500m (~8000 feet) and is characterised by the following symptoms:
+Altitude sickness broadly refers to three clinical entities – acute mountain sickness, high-altitude pulmonary edema, and high-altitude cerebral edema.
+Altitude sickness typically occurs at altitudes exceeding 2500m (~8000 feet) and is characterized by the following symptoms:

 - Loss of Appetite

-Serious symptoms such as shortness of breath, coughing, confusion, ataxia and an altered mentation suggest more critical variants of altitude sickness – pulmonary or cerebral oedema .
+Serious symptoms such as shortness of breath, coughing, confusion, ataxia, and altered mentation suggest more critical variants of altitude sickness – pulmonary or cerebral edema .
 Mountain climbers who sustain climbing at altitudes >2500m typically experience these symptoms about 4 to 12 hours after arrival at a new altitude, and they are colloquially referred to as acute mountain sickness (AMS).

 Mountain climbers today are extensively prepared for AMS by education and training.
-However, there are very few objective tools which reflect the degree of oxygenation back to the climber in real-time, which is vital in averting not just AMS but its fatal complications of cerebral and/or pulmonary oedema.
+However, there are very few objective tools that reflect the degree of oxygenation back to the climber in real-time, which is vital in averting not just AMS but its fatal complications of cerebral and/or pulmonary edema.

-The Dr Trust Pulse Oximeter is a Food and Drug Administration (FDA) approved fingertip real-time monitor which non-invasively measures the oxygen saturation of the wearer’s arterial blood.
+The Dr Trust Pulse Oximeter is a Food and Drug Administration (FDA) approved fingertip real-time monitor that non-invasively measures the oxygen saturation of the wearer’s arterial blood.
 It has been designed for everyday home use as well as rigorous outdoor use for mountain climbing enthusiasts.
-It also measures the patient’s respiratory rate and heart rate, providing the wearer with comprehensive physiological measurements.
-This is highly relevant for experienced climbers who may be acclimatised to high altitudes; these climbers may compensate for hypoxia (low oxygen saturation) by mounting a cardiovascular and/or respiratory response in the form of an elevated pulse and respiratory rate.
+The Dr. Trust oximeter also measures the patient’s respiratory rate and heart rate, providing the wearer with comprehensive physiological measurements.
+This is highly relevant for experienced climbers who may not be acclimatized to high altitudes; these climbers may compensate for hypoxia (low oxygen saturation) by mounting a cardiovascular and/or respiratory response in the form of an elevated pulse and respiratory rate.
 The Dr Trust Pulse Oximeter can provide the wearer with early warning signs even when the wearer’s oxygen saturation is normal.

 - Murdoch, D., Altitude sickness.
 BMJ clinical evidence, 2010.
 2010: p.
 1209.